Investors Know: Canada Is No Easy Takeover

 Panel 5.
 The Border Freezes Long-Term Relations

 Idle trucks, frozen pipes, and stalled trains blanket the landscape.
 Trade is frozen solid.
-A beaver offers frozen fish; the eagle wants it freedom-fried.
+A beaver offers frozen fish; but the eagle wants it's freedom fried.

 The U.S. failed to annex Canada.
 Panel 5

-Tariffs put cold fronts across formerly warm borders as snow sits on idle trucks, frozen pipes, and stalled trains.
+Tariffs create cold fronts across formerly warm borders as snow accumulates on idle trucks, frozen pipes, and stalled trains.
 A sad and confused Canadian beaver offers fish, but the laid-off American eagle wants it to be freedom-fried.

 Panel 6.
 The Fallout Includes A Forever Changed Future